troglobit/finit/README.md

 13. Call `network` script, if set in `/etc/finit.conf`
 14. Call 3rd level hooks, `HOOK_NETWORK_UP`
 15. Switch to active runlevel, as set in `/etc/finit.conf`, default 2.
-    Here is where the rest of all tasks and services are started.
+    Here is where the rest of all tasks and inetd services are started.
 16. Call 4th level hooks, `HOOK_SVC_UP`
 17. Run-parts in `/etc/finit.d`, if any
 18. Call 5th level (last) hooks, `HOOK_SYSTEM_UP`